IMDEANetworksWNG/UbiLocate/README.md

 * Give an IP in the range of 192.168.2.X where X is the IP assigned by each router.
 * Enable SSH
-* Put the router in AP mode --> this is important, otherwise NTP won't work
+* Put the router in AP mode
 * Update the firmware.
 Update the firmware, you have it in the folder the name is: FW_RT-AC86U_300438215098.w